Working in Italy?

 Traditional Business Etiquette

-Italy is different in many things.
-Most people are very open and friendly, curious and sometimes a bit loud, which can be a little overwhelming for expatriates from some other cultures.
-Socially speaking, Italians are very laid back, but when you do business with them, they do mean business.
+Most Italians are very open and friendly, curious and sometimes a bit loud, which can be a little overwhelming for expatriates from some other cultures.
+Socially speaking, Italians are very laid back, but when it comes to business situations, things are taken seriously.

-If you are unsure of how to act when dealing with Italian business partners, read the following points carefully.
-They may help guide you through your first encounter, ensuring that you do not make any grave mistakes:
+If you are unsure of how to act when dealing with Italian business partners, then read the following points carefully:

-- Italians prefer doing business with people whom they know and trust.
-Therefore it is not a bad idea to make use of third-party introductions.
+- Italians tend to prefer doing business with people whom they know and trust.

-- Italians place value in hierarchy; they respect power and age.
+- Italians value hierarchy; they respect power and age.

-- In northern Italy, people often get down to business immediately, while in southern Italy small talk precedes any and all business talks.
+- In northern Italy, people often get down to business immediately, while in southern Italy small talk precedes most business talks.
 Be prepared to talk about your family and country of origin.

-- Be sure that you are dressed impeccably, as Italians tend to judge people on their outward appearance.
+- Be sure that you are dressed impeccably, as Italians tend to judge people by their outward appearance.

-- Do not plan on scheduling meetings in August, as many businesses close for the month.
+- Don’t schedule meetings in August, as many businesses close for this summer month.

 - Be punctual to meetings in the north.
-In the south, arriving 15 minutes late is not that dramatic.
+In the south, arriving 15 minutes late is generally not a problem.